chasingmaxwell/release-multiple-note-generators/README.md

 # release-multiple-note-generators

-release-multiple-note-generators is a [semantic-release](https://github.com/semantic-release/semantic-release) plugin which allows you to run multiple note generation plugins in parallel.
+release-multiple-note-generators is a [semantic-release](https://github.com/semantic-release/semantic-release) plugin which allows you to chain together multiple note generation plugins.
+You can use this plugin in combination with other note generation plugins to mutate the default log message or generate other release artifacts.
+For example, you could publish an AWS SNS message containing release information with [release-sns](https://github.com/chasingmaxwell/release-sns).
+Each plugin is invoked in the order it is defined and passed an `incompleteLog` configuration property which is either the log as it was returned by the previous plugin or an empty string if the plugin is first in your configuration.

 ## Installation